MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/cordova-development-environment.md

 ## Next steps
 You can use your preferred code editor or alternative IDEs, such as Atom.io, Visual Studio Code, Eclipse, IntelliJ and others, to implement applications and adapters.

+* Learn how to add the [MobileFirst SDK to Cordova applications](../../adding-the-mfpf-sdk/cordova/).
-For applications development, refer to the [Using the MobileFirst Platform Foundation SDK](../../using-the-mfpf-sdk/) tutorials.
+* For applications development, refer to the [Using the MobileFirst Platform Foundation SDK](../../using-the-mfpf-sdk/) tutorials.

-For adapters develpment, refer to the [Adapters](../../adapters/) category as well as to the [Developing Adapters in IDEs](../../adapters/developing-adapters) and [testing and debugging adapters](../../adapters/testing-and-debugging-adapters/) tutorials.
+* For adapters develpment, refer to the [Adapters](../../adapters/) category as well as to the [Developing Adapters in IDEs](../../adapters/developing-adapters) and [testing and debugging adapters](../../adapters/testing-and-debugging-adapters/) tutorials.